brillout/vite-plugin-server-entry/readme.md

 But this automatic importing doesn't work with Yarn PnP and certain Docker configurations, and you'll keep getting the following error:

 ```
-[@brillout/vite-plugin-server-entry][Wrong Usage] The server production entry is missing
+[@brillout/vite-plugin-server-entry][Wrong Usage] The server production entry is missing.
-or wasn't imported.
 (Re-)build your app and try again.
-If you still get this error,
+If you still get this error, then you need to manually
-then you need to manually import the server production entry.
+import the server production entry.
 ```

 The workaround is to manually import `dist/server/entry.js` in your server code.